 Can you run an event locally?
 Can you co-ordinate a group of volunteers?
 Ever set up your own Facebook Event Page to invite your peers?
 And are you passionate about helping OMID?
 Here’s some remarkable people, doing different things to raise different levels of funds for young women’s futures:

-Mehrdad Erfani also cycled some distance to help OMID.
-340 miles to be precise and raising over $6500 for OMID.
+Mehrdad Erfani cycled some distance last July to help OMID, 340 miles to be precise.
+In doing so he raised over $6500 for OMID.
 Here’s why.

 Peace Meal Kitchen is a Detroit area low-profit organization dedicated to educating diners in regions that are either misrepresented by the media in the United States or are in political turmoil with the US government.
 Their hope is to humanize other cultures that are not easily accessible and initiate meaningful discussion regarding these misconceptions.